therapyfit

 Several factors influence what a therapist charges:

 • Years of experience.
-A therapist with 20 years of experience will charge more than someone who just got registered.
+A therapist with 20 years of experience will generally charge more than someone recently registered.

 • Specialization.
-Practitioners with niche expertise (EMDR for trauma, forensic psychology, complex eating disorders) tend to charge at the higher end.
+Practitioners with niche expertise (e.g., EMDR for trauma, forensic psychology, complex eating disorders) often charge at the higher end of the range.

 • Overhead costs.
-Therapists in office spaces in neighbourhoods like Marda Loop, Mission, or downtown Calgary may charge more than those working from home offices or doing virtual-only sessions.
+Therapists in premium office spaces in neighbourhoods like Marda Loop or downtown Calgary may charge more than those working from home offices or offering virtual-only sessions.

-• Solo vs group practice.
+• Solo practice vs group practice.
 Solo practitioners set their own rates.
-Therapists in group practices may have rates set by the clinic, which can go either way.
+Therapists in group practices may have rates determined by the practice, which can be higher or lower depending on the clinic's positioning.

 3. What insurance covers for therapy in Calgary